 When assessing a Borrowers application we take into account a number of factors.
-These can be from information we have learned from credit reference agencies with relation to directors, shareholders and other members of the company.
+These can be from the information we have learned from credit reference agencies with relation to directors, shareholders and other members of the company.
 We also look at the financial standing of the business, including financial trends of performance.
 We assess the underlying lessees in lease transactions and their track record.
 We perform research available on the asset to be leased, especially when it comes to aircraft which are highly regulated and, as such, information is plentiful on the asset, its current and potential future value etc.

 Regardless of the types of leases offered to lessees, standardised processes, credit investigation and analysis is conducted.
 Credit analysis examines three basic types of information: